firebase/quickstart-nodejs/auth-sessions/README.md

 };
 module.exports = config;
 ```
-Copy and paste the Web snippet code configuration found in the console (either by clicking "Add
+Copy and paste the Web snippet code configuration found in the console to the `config.js` file.
-Firebase to your web app" button in your Project overview, or clicking the "Web setup" button in
+You can find the snippet either by clicking the "Web setup" button in the Firebase Console
-the Auth page) in the `config.js` file.
+Authentication page.

 Ensure the application authorized domain is also whitelisted. `localhost` should already be set
 as an authorized OAuth domain.